usc-isi-i2/datamart-api/README.md

 ## Installation

-Edit the `docker/docker_config.py` file to change the Postgress suer password.
+Edit the `docker/docker_config.py` file to change the Postgres user password.

 Change to the `docker` directory and build the docker container.